OUR PLAYFUL BIRDS!!

 Playing catch with Mommy

-Stealing any toys from my brother and sister just to watch them chase me and see my parronts run before one of us gets killed
+Stealing any toys from my brother and sister just to watch them chase me and see how fast my parronts will jump up and seperate us.

 Talking to the other cars and truckers out the window as we drive down the road.
 Talking to the people who work at the many toll booths we go through.